 Perspectives allows parents and grandparents to engage in campus events on a monthly basis through an e-newsletter.
 Featured stories highlight key student events, important parent notices, and unique ways to get connected.
 Parents and grandparents who have provided the University their e-mail address receive this e-newsletter at the beginning of each month.
 If you would like to be added to the list, please complete this form: Family Information Form for New/Transfer Students or e-mail email@example.com.

 Parents are invited to visit Taylor for a special three-day weekend in the fall.
 Homecoming & Family Weekend provides opportunities for families to connect with their student, to engage in the Taylor community, and to develop a deeper understanding of the Taylor Experience.
 A brochure outlining all Parents Weekend activities and reservation information is mailed to Taylor parents each fall.
 To ensure that you are on the mailing list, please complete this form: Family Information Form for New/Transfer Students.

 It is Taylor’s desire to dedicate one week in March each year to prayer; a week where parents and grandparents from across the United States and the world would gather together and lift up Taylor’s students, faculty, staff, and one another.
-Gatherings for As We Pray Week take place in the homes or churches of current parents.
+Virtual gatherings for As We Pray Week take place via Zoom in 2021.

 Grandparents Day: April 23, 2021

 Grandparents are invited to campus during the spring to visit their grandchild, attend a class, eat in the Dining Commons, take a campus tour, and experience the Taylor community.
 Grandparents Day is a fun way to connect multiple generations and to honor grandparents who play a part in making the Taylor experience possible for their grandchild.
 Invitations are both mailed and e-mailed during late winter.
 To ensure that your student’s grandparents are on the mailing list, please complete this form: Grandparents Information Form.